suhaylp/nwHacks-2024-Intro-to-API/README.md

 4. Create an [Open AI API account](https://platform.openai.com/overview)
 - Go to API keys and create a new secret key
-- Make sure you save the secret key
+- Make sure you save the secret key in the `secrets.json` file, replacing the value of `apiKey`

 you should be good to go!